Accountability Agreement

 Priorities addressed and reason for objective:

-• To address employer’s needs for improved Knowledge, Skills and Behaviours as identified in the LSIP
+- To address employer’s needs for improved Knowledge, Skills and Behaviours as identified in the LSIP To address the high levels of deprivation identified in the census

 Strategic Aim 4:

-We will deliver English (including ESOL), maths and digital skills to 1500 people, preparing them better for employment, independent living, further training and learning.
+- We will deliver English (including ESOL), maths and digital skills to 1750 people, preparing them better for employment, independent living, further training and learning.

 Priorities addressed and reason for objective: